aalten77/WildfiresPilot/README.md

 ```
 python 1_geojson_to_feats.py --help
 ```
-## RF model training
+## Random Forest Model Training
-This next script will load the Numpy arrays and train the default [RandomForestClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) model from sklearn.
+This next script will load the Numpy arrays and train the default [RandomForestClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) model from Scikit-learn.
 Optionally, you can toggle for Randomized search of Grid search for hyperparameter tuning.

 Below is an example of the options to run with the script:
 ```